dstackai/dstack/README.md

 ## Contributing

-You're very welcome to contribute to `dstack`.
+You are very welcome to contribute to `dstack`.
 Learn more about how to contribute to the project at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License